-This is a monthly report on the progress of π² Hydra and π‘ Mithril projects since March 2025.
+This is a monthly report on the progress of π² Hydra and π‘ Mithril projects since April 2025.
 It serves as preparation for, and a written summary of, the monthly stakeholder review meeting.
 The meeting is announced on our Discord channels and held on Google Meet.
-This month, the meeting took place on April 24, 2025, using these slides, and you can see the recording here.
+This month, the meeting took place on May 28, 2025, using these slides, and you can see the recording here.

 Mithrilβ